elainepajarillo/CS127/Capstone Project/README.md

 ## Teacher Grading System and Class Scheduling
 Main topic assigned to my group.
 This repo will include more details regarding this topic than the rest since we will be more hands-on with this, but all parts of the system will be uploaded.

+## First Task
+The first task for our group is to make an ERD for our topic.
+We have to set relationships and predict every possible data that will be needed and make the diagram.